GiuseppeDiPalma/DomoticGarden/README.md

 The **DOMOTIC GARDEN 🎍** could solve this problem!

 My idea is to create a small greenhouse, capable of reproducing a functional ecosystem for the growth of different plants.
 With the use of sensors, placed in the greenhouse, I want to retrieve the parameters of the plants.
-With these sensors I can monitor:
+With these sensors, I can monitor:

 * 🌡Temperature (thermostat);
 * ☀ Light Intensity (Luminosity);